 \section{Related Works}

-\textbf{Biomedical entity normalization.} Biomedical entity normalization has been studied for decades because of its significance in a variety of biomedical applications.
+\textbf{Biomedical synonym prediction.} Biomedical synonym prediction and entity normalization has been studied for decades because of its significance in a variety of biomedical applications.
 Conventional approaches mainly relied on rule-based methods \citep{d2015sieve,sullivan2011diego} or probabilistic graphical models \citep{leaman2013dnorm,leaman2016taggerone} to model the morphological similarity, which are incapable of normalizing functional entities that are semantically similar but morphologically different.
 Deep learning-based approaches \citep{li2017cnn,wright2019normco,pujary2020disease,deng2019ensemble,luo2018multi} and pre-trained language models (PLMs) \citep{ji2020bert, sung2020biomedical, lee2020biobert,miftahutdinov2021medical} have obtained encouraging results in capturing the semantics of entities through leveraging human annotations or large collections of corpus.
 However, these approaches focus on datasets comprising of less ambiguous entity types, such as drugs and diseases and are not able to incorporate graph structures into their framework.
-In contrast, we aim to utilize rich graph information to assist the normalization of more ambiguous entities such as functions, pathways and processes.
+In contrast, we aim to utilize rich graph information to assist the synonym prediction of more ambiguous entities such as functions, pathways and processes.